 Making this bread dairy free is easy.
 Just replace the butter with vegan butter.
 Melt and Miyoko's Kitchen brands are my favorite.

-You can even use Earth Balance Buttery Sticks and reduce the salt to 1 teaspoon.
+You can even use Earth Balance Buttery Sticks and reduce the salt to 1 teaspoon, but keep in mind that it has more moisture than butter, so our loaf may sink a little as it cools.

-Avoid using the soft vegan spreads though, this bread recipe calls for butter, so use the plant butter blocks for the best dairy free results.
+Avoid using the soft vegan spreads though.
+This bread recipe calls for butter, so be sure to use a block the plant butter blocks for the best dairy free results.

 Egg free gluten free bread recipe